ddotta/quartoify/README.md

 The package facilitates the transformation of your R analyses into reproducible and well-structured Quarto documents, preserving the logical structure of your code through [RStudio code sections](https://docs.posit.co/ide/user/ide/guide/code/code-sections.html).
 It recognizes the standard RStudio code section syntax (`####`, `====`, `----`) to create properly indented navigation structures.

+### Differences with knitr::spin() and Quarto render-scripts

+[knitr::spin()](https://yihui.org/knitr/demo/stitch/#spin) and Quarto's [render-scripts feature](https://quarto.org/docs/computations/render-scripts.html) both allow rendering R scripts, but they require inserting Markdown structure directly into comments (`#'`, headers, chunk options, etc.).

+**quartify takes a different philosophy**: it imposes no Markdown syntax in comments and works on completely standard R scripts.
+Comments remain comments, code remains code.

+The goal is to keep clean, conventional scripts while making them convertible to .qmd — and when multiple scripts are selected, to automatically assemble them into a structured Quarto book without any source code rewriting.

 ### Use Cases

 If you have a working R script that contains comments, you may want to generate a Quarto document from this script that will allow you to automatically produce displayable HTML documentation.
 This is particularly useful for: